dreamlabo/Autonomous_Car/README.md

 # Autonomous_Car
-Autonomous car I designed and coded using a Mega 2560 r3 microcontroller and C++.
+Autonomous car designed and coded using C++ and a Mega 2560 r3 microcontroller.

-Various components implemented beyond object avoidance include:
+Features implemented:
+* Object avaiodance.
 * An onboard music player using a microSD with a PAM8302 Class D amplifier powering a 4-ohm, 3-watt speaker.
 * A photoresistor to read the ambient light which controls the driving lights.
 * A thermistor to read the ambient temperature.